spice-herald/detprocess/README.md

 ## Advanced Usage

+Beyond the basic functionality of `detprocess`, advanced users may want to do more, such as adding new features or interfacing with a high-performance computing (HPC) cluster.
+In this section, we detail how to do these.

+### Adding New Features

 For advanced users, there may be a need to add new features for extraction which are not currently included.
 To do this, the user must add a new feature as a `staticmethod` in `detprocess.SingleChannelExtractors`.

+### High-Performance Computing

+Detailing this usage is a work-in-progress.